Table Of Contents

 - Longer lasting or heavier periods than normal

-- Feel the hard plastic bottoms of the “T”
+- You cannot feel the plastic bottom of the “T”

 How Effective is it?

-The Copper (ParaGard) can be used as an emergency birth control within five days of unprotected intercourse.
-It can help reduce the risk of pregnancy by 99.9%.
-It can also protect against pregnancy immediately after insertion.
+Copper IUD’s (ParaGard) can also be used as an emergency birth control within five days of unprotected intercourse.
+It can help reduce the risk of pregnancy by 99.9% after sex.
+It starts working to protect against pregnancy immediately after insertion.

-Hormonal IUD should be inserted within seven days of when you start your period.
-If it is inserted afterwards, it is best to use another birth control method within seven days of insertion.
+Hormonal IUD’s should be inserted within seven days of starting your period.
+If it is inserted afterwards, it is best to use another form of birth control for the first seven days after insertion.

-This method is safe for most women but certain conditions may increase your side effects.
-Talk to your health care professional to see whether or not this method will be effective for you.
+This method is safe for most women but certain conditions may increase your chances of complications.
+Talk to your health care professional to see whether or not this method is right for you.

-This method should not be used if you:
+This method should not be used if you have:

-- Have cervical cancer that has not been treated
+- Cervical cancer that has not been treated

-- Have/may have other pelvic infection or an STI (sexually transmitted infection)
+- Pelvic infection or an STI (sexually transmitted infection)

 - Pelvic tuberculosis